 So what I’m about to tell you maybe should come with one of those warnings that goes something like this: “don’t try this at home folks!”… you see the method (method!
 What method??) ahem….as I was saying… the method that I used to get the pattern shapes cut was very much make-it-up-as-you-go-along-and-hope-for-the-best.
 I literally took a few measurements of the dress I was copying and then ‘drew’ a few lines on the wrong side of my fabric.
 I also just laid the dress on top of the fabric and drew around the armhole curves and the neck shape.
 I knew the RTW fitted just fine so as long as I was pretty close to the width and length measurement, then I couldn’t go far wrong as it was a fairly simple shape.
 I did keep re-checking measurements as I went…promise!

-Onto pockets now….
+Onto the low bulk pockets now (you can read about another pocket method on these jeans….
 I knew I wanted some kind of edging treatment on them with the mint linen, so I decided on a patch pocket with the opening built-in and edged with it.
 I cut the pattern out in the shape of a ‘D’ so that one edge would be sewn into the sides of the dress.
 Towards the outer(side) edge on the wrong side of the fabric I ironed on a piece of interfacing, then I drew a vertical letterbox shape of just over 1cm wide and 15.5cm long.
-Next I drew a line down the middle and into each corner.
+Next, I drew a line down the middle and into each corner.
 At this point you can machine stitch just around each end to reinforce the corners; I just added a dab of Fraycheck, but other fabrics may need more careful preparation and strengthening.
 The next step was to cut carefully down the middle line and right into each corner, then to press the edges back to make a letterbox hole.
 I then folded two strips of linen (straight grain) fabric and pressed and basted them loosely together after that I laid the patch pocket opening over the strips and topstitched all the way around through all layers.
-On the inside I overlocked the raw edges and then did a narrow zig-zag stitch across each end of the opening to add even more strength.
+On the inside, I overlocked the raw edges and then did a narrow zig-zag stitch across each end of the opening to add even more strength.
 Finally after pressing the seam allowance under I simply topstitched the pockets onto the dress.

 Till next time, sewists x